1.A.50 The Phospholamban (Ca2+-channel and Ca2+-ATPase Regulator) (PLB) Family

 Phospholamban (PLB) is the major phosphorylatable transmembrane protein of cardiac sarcoplasmic reticulum.
 It is 52 amino acyl residues long, and has been sequenced and characterized from mammals, the puffer fish, Tetraodon nigroviridis, and the chicken, Gallus gallus.
 Residues 1-31 (domains 1A (1-20) and 1B (21-31) are localized to the cytoplasm, while residues 32-52 (domain II) are predicted to span the membrane.
 It can be phosphorylated by protein kinases on residues 16 and 17.
 It assembles into a homopentameric complex in the native cardiac sarcoplasmic reticulum (SR) where it inhibits the activity of the P-type Ca2+ ATPase (TC #3.A.3) found in these membranes by decreasing its energetic efficiency.
 The pentameric (not the monomeric) PLB is necessary for the regulation of the Ca2+ ATPase and for myocardial contractility in vivo.
 PLB domain IA is the phosphorylation domain, and PLB domain IB interacts with the loop between TMSs 6 and 7 in the SR Ca2+-ATPase (Asahi et al., 2001).
 Binding to the ATPase causes structural changes in PLB (Hughes and Middleton, 2003).

-Phosphorylation of PLB abolishes its inhibitory effect and therefore promotes Ca2+ transport into the SR lumen, enhancing cardiac relaxation.
+Phosphorylation of PLB abolishes its inhibitory effect on SERCA and therefore promotes Ca2+ transport into the SR lumen, enhancing cardiac relaxation.
 Phosphorylation occurs in response to β-adrenergic agonists.
 Pentamerization is believed to be mediated via the transmembrane domain of PLB, and phosphorylation may control the monomer-pentamer transition.
 Thus, PLB is a major regulator of the SR Ca2+ ATPase and of cardiac contractility, and phosphorylation may provide the primary mechanism for the control of these biochemical and physiological activities.
 Evidence suggests that one face of the PLB transmembrane helix interacts with helix M6 to cause inhibition.

 In lipid bilayers, PLN adopts a pinwheel topology with a narrow hydrophobic pore, which excludes ion transport.
 In the T state, the cytoplasmic amphipathic helices (domains Ia) are absorbed into the lipid bilayer with the transmembrane domains arranged in a left-handed coiled-coil configuration, crossing the bilayer with a tilt angle of approximately 11° with respect to the membrane normal (Verardi et al., 2011).
 The tilt angle difference between the monomer and pentamer is approximately 13°.
 Thus, both topology and function of PLN are shaped by the interactions with lipids.